SUS cover wide 2020

 Unmitigated climate change is expected to significantly impact the global natural environment and can influence or exacerbate existing risks, such as the loss of biodiversity.
 Nature is essential to climate regulation and offers important opportunities to manage and mitigate the impacts of climate change.

-The world’s management of climate-related risks (threat and opportunities) is therefore inextricably linked to effective stewardship of nature and vice versa.
+The world’s management of climate-related risks (threats and opportunities) is therefore inextricably linked to effective stewardship of nature and vice versa.

-Increased demand for materials critical to the energy transition and population growth risks increasing direct impacts on nature, including from land-use change, water use, pollution and introducing invasive species.
-Safe and reliable operations and supply chains to produce these commodities depend on the services provided by healthy and functioning ecosystems (e.g. stable water supply and climate regulation).
+Increased demand for materials critical to supporting the energy transition and population growth has the potential to increase direct impacts on nature, including from land-use change, water use, pollution and introducing invasive species.
+Safe and reliable operations and supply chains to produce these materials depend on the services provided by healthy and functioning ecosystems (e.g. stable water supply and climate regulation).